selinawaang/Groundwater-Time-series-Modeling/README.md

 ## Overview

 This repo is based on our team's submission for the groundwater time series modeling challenge.
-The goal of this challenge is to predict the groundwater level over a period of time using meteorological data.
+The goal of this challenge is to predict the groundwater level of a well over a period of time using meteorological data.
 The constraint is that we are not allowed to use groundwater levels from previous time points to make predictions.
-The project was submitted in 2023, but I recently upraded our original code to include an LSTM model (still in progress), and also made our code more modular.
+The project was submitted in 2023, but I recently updated our original code to include an LSTM model (still in progress), and also made our code more modular.

 There are three main notebooks:
 - [Exploratory Data Analysis](Germany_EDA.ipynb)